BenjaminGoehry/BlocRF/README.md

 * Wright, M. N. & Ziegler, A. (2017). ranger: A fast implementation of random forests for high dimensional data in C++ and R. J Stat Softw 77:1-17. https://doi.org/10.18637/jss.v077.i01.

 ## What does rangerts do
-In this modified version of *ranger* package, we try to get out of the comfort zone of random forest applications.
-We try to solve a regression problem, and even harder, to predict a time serie, with exogenous variables.
+In the *rangerts* package, we try to get out of the comfort zone of random forest applications.
+We try to predict a time serie, with exogenous variables.

 The main idea of this modified version is to test the random forest algorithm using the block bootstrapping (help take time dependency of the data into account) during the period of tree growing, instead of standard resampling mode.
 To see whether this could help improve model's accuracy.